sebastianene07/calypso_os/README.md

 ## Contributions

-Contributions are really welcome.
+Contributions are welcome.
 You can email me on: Sebastian Ene <sebastian.ene07@gmail.com>